 Some of the content metrics are inspired by The State of Content Marketing report by Semrush which reveals findings to build winning content strategies based on data.

-Use Editorial crawler to fine tune which elements Marfeel detects as part of the article body.
+Use the Editorial Crawler Settings to fine tune which elements Marfeel detects as part of the article body.

 The H1 length in number of words.

 Presence or absence of H2, H3 and H4 headlines.
 The possible values are: